Read This First

 Prompt 2: What can I do to ensure I make decisions that minimize regrets later in life?

-The anchors here are what Regret Assessment is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep what Regret Assessment is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Make decisions that are true to your own values and aspirations, not just based on societal expectations or the desires of others.
 Regular self-reflection can help you understand what truly matters to you and guide you to live according to those principles.